2020 NOVA EAST

 in light of the continuing requirement of physical distancing, the speakers originally slated for the Nova East Star Party at Smiley's Provincial Park agreed to a Zoom speaker series.

-The sessions will be held on Tuesday evenings - August 4 to September 8, each beginning at 7 PM ADT.
-All sessions will be moderated by David Chapman.
+The sessions was held on Tuesday evenings - August 4 to September 8, each beginning at 7 PM ADT.
+All sessions were moderated by David Chapman.
 To learn more about our presenters, please go to Speakers.

-Please note that you must register for each session you wish to attend.
+Please note that registration was required for each session members and guests wished to attend.

 August 4, 2020 - Kathy Walker